syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 reports.Rows.Add("Stanley Hudson", New DateTime(2014, 9, 26), New DateTime(2014, 9, 30))

-' Detects number format in DateTable values.
+'Detects number format in DateTable values

 marker.AddVariable("Reports", reports, VariableTypeAction.DetectNumberFormat)

-' Process the markers and detect the number format along with the data type in the template.
+'Process the markers and detect the number format along with the data type in the template

 marker.ApplyMarkers()